Parth018/Investment-Industry-Focused-wallet-master/README.md

 <br/>

 ### Description
-This application, allows users to implement e-wallet with REST API to create it, top it up, check its balance and withdraw.
+This application, allows users to implement an e-wallet with REST API to create it, top it up, check its balance, and withdraw.
 Users can register & login to the system using their credentials.
 They can also add any wallets for any account provided by IBAN and transfer to their own wallet or any other wallet defined in the system.

-The application also has a custom IBAN validator that can easily be applied any IBAN fields via annotation as shown below:
+The application has a custom IBAN validator that can easily be applied to any IBAN field via annotation as shown below:

 ```
 @ValidIban(message = "{iban.valid}")